hrkck/01kuc.github.io/content/_posts/2019-02-01_Ideas of improvement on this blog.md

 <li> List of tags should dissappear when user enter an input, thus limiting the possible options of tags.</li>

+<li> inline rendering for code snippets and math expression are not working.
+Fix them.  </li>

+<li> HTML white space entity is persisting when there is a white space between grave marks... </li>

 </ul>`) >>>